SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-tpo/README.md

 * How is the delivery’s execution status changed?</br>
 By default, the delivery item’ execution status is “Not Started”.</br>
-If the delivery item’s planned event or the delivery-assigned shipments’ Check-in, Load Begin, or Load End event is reported, the execution status will be changed to “In Transit”.</br>
+If the delivery item’s planned event or the delivery-assigned shipments’ Departure, Arrival, POD is reported, the execution status will be changed to “In Transit”.</br>
 If the delivery item’s all planned PODs from the delivery-assigned shipments are reported when the item is POD relevant, or the delivery item’s planned goods receipt quantity are fully reported when the item is not POD relevant, the execution status will be changed to “Completed”. </br>
 Once the execution status is set as “Completed”, it cannot be changed any more. </br>
 You can set your own execution status logic in Event-to-Action. </br>

 ## How to Obtain Support
 The project is provided "as-is", with no expected support. </br>
-If your issue is concerned with the global track and trace option, log your incident in SAP BCP system with component “SCM-LBN-GTT-COR”.</br>
+If your issue is concerned with the global track and trace option, log your incident in SAP BCP system with component “SCM-LBN-GTT-APP”.</br>